When Machine Unlearning Jeopardizes Privacy: Evaluation

-We now evaluate the impact of different hyperparameters on the performance of \method.
-Specifically, we want to know the impact of the number of shadow original models \so, the number of samples \sr per shadow original model and the number of \unlearned models \su per shadow original model.
+We now evaluate the impact of the hyperparameters on the performance of \method.
+Specifically, we focus on the number of shadow original models \so, the number of samples \sr per shadow original model, and the number of \unlearned models \su per shadow original model.
 The corresponding hyperparameters of the target models are fixed (as defined at the end of \autoref{subsec:experiment_setup}), since only the hyperparameters of the shadow models can be tuned to launch the attack.

-We conduct the experiments on Adult (income) dataset with decision tree as target model.
-Following our findings in \autoref{subsec:choice_feature}, we evaluate the attack AUC of different combination of attack models, i.e., decision tree, random forest and logistic regression, and difference-based feature construction methods, i.e., \dd, \sd, \ed.
+We conduct the experiments on Adult (Income) dataset with decision tree as target model.
+Following our findings in \autoref{subsec:choice_feature}, we evaluate the attack AUC of different combinations of attack models, i.e., decision tree, random forest and logistic regression, and difference-based feature construction methods, i.e., \dd, \sd, \ed.

-\mypara{Number of Shadow Original Models \so} Figure~\autoref{subfig:hyper_sn_DT} depicts the impact of \so, which varies from $1$ to $100$.
+\mypara{Number of Shadow Original Models \so} \autoref{subfig:hyper_sn_DT} depicts the impact of \so, which varies from $1$ to $100$.
 The figure shows that the attack AUC sharply increases when \so increases from $1$ to $5$, but remains quite stable for greater values of \so.
-This indicates that setting $\so=5$ is enough for the diversity of shadow original model.
+This indicates that setting $\so=5$ is enough for the diversity of the shadow original models.